wp-plugins/apocalypse-meow/readme.txt

 * Failure: the log-in was a big, fat failure;
 * Apocalypse: the Apocalypse page was displayed instead of the log-in form;

+= Wait... how do plugins and themes work if direct PHP execution is disabled?! =

+WordPress themes and plugins are made up of PHP scripts that *should* only be executed indirectly through the WordPress engine.
+Of course, some plugins and themes are poorly coded and do not fully exist within the WP framework and so might break if direct PHP execution is disabled.
+But hey, if things break, simply disable this option. ;)

 == Screenshots ==

 1. All options are easily configurable via a settings page.
 2. The handy record of log-in attempts, optionally downloadable as a CSV file.

 == Changelog ==

+= 1.2.0 =
+* Added the ability to disable the direct execution of PHP scripts in wp-content/
+* Re-organized the settings page

 = 1.1.0 =
 * Added customizeable page title and content for the Apocalypse page;